1. DEFINITIONS AND INTERPRETATION

 Termination means expiry or termination of this Agreement for any reason;

-Termination Fee means the fee payable by the Customer in the event set out in clause 10.10;
+Termination Fee means the fee payable by the Customer in the event clause 12.10 applies;

 TUPE Regulations means the Transfer of Undertakings (Protection of Employment) Regulations 2006;

 Users means employees of the Customer authorised to access the Software;